krakend/krakend-documentation/deploying/_index.md

 ```

-**During the build in the pipeline**, it might be a good idea to **replace the content** of the `name` attribute by a content showing the deployed version (the short SHA from the commit maybe).
+**During the build in the pipeline**, it might be a good idea to **replace the content** of the `name` attribute with content showing the deployed version (the short SHA from the commit, maybe).

 ### Add comments and metadata  (`@`)
-During startup, KrakenD **ignores from the configuration anything that it doesn't recognize**.
-Meaning that your `krakend.json` (or whatever format you use) allows you to include additional metadata and fields that make sense to your company.
-Use it to add your meta language, tags, comments, bot integrations, etc. for better integration with your CI/CD system, deployment process, or just better comprehension of the file in the future.
+During startup, KrakenD **ignores from the configuration anything that it doesn't recognize**, which means that your `krakend.json` (or whatever format you use) allows you to include additional metadata and fields that make sense to your company.
+Use it to add your meta language, tags, comments, bot integrations, etc., for better integration with your CI/CD system, deployment process, or a better future comprehension of the file.

 {{< note title="Validating KrakenD's schema" type="tip" >}}
 If you use the KrakenD `$schema` to validate your configuration, unknown attributes will trigger a warning during validation.
-To add your own configurations schema-compatible, and have them ignored by KrakenD, prefix them with one of the following characters: `@`, `$`, `_` or `#`.
+To add your configurations schema-compatible, and have them ignored by KrakenD, prefix them with one of the following characters: `@`, `$`, `_` or `#`.
 {{< /note >}}

 For instance, you could add `@comment` fields.
-The field is not used by KrakenD and it passes the JSON schema validation.
+KrakenD does not use the field, and it passes the JSON schema validation.
 Finding it might be fresh air for the developer next to you.

 {{< highlight json "hl_lines=4" >}}